The Precision Paradox: Why Modern Oncology Requires Treating Less – Selectively

 For decades, escalation until toxicity was the most defensible rule we had.
 It saved lives.
 But oncology has changed.

-- Biology over anatomy: aligning treatment intensity with tumor biology rather than stage alone
+• Biology over anatomy: aligning treatment intensity with tumor biology rather than stage alone

-- Molecular residual disease as a trigger: using MRD/ctDNA to guide escalation instead of blanket risk assumptions
+• Molecular residual disease as a trigger: using MRD/ctDNA to guide escalation instead of blanket risk assumptions

-- Dose and duration by physiologic reserve: individualizing treatment based on fitness and exposure–response data, not one-size-fits-all schedules
+• Dose and duration by physiologic reserve: individualizing treatment based on fitness and exposure–response data, not one-size-fits-all schedules

-- Financial toxicity as clinical harm: recognizing cost burden as a real, measurable outcome – not a downstream inconvenience
+• Financial toxicity as clinical harm: recognizing cost burden as a real, measurable outcome – not a downstream inconvenience

-The science supporting de-escalation is no longer fringe or aspirational.
-Based on available evidence, defaulting to maximum tolerated therapy in biologically low-risk settings is not a failure of compassion – it is a failure of alignment.
+Based on this evidence, defaulting to maximum tolerated therapy in biologically low-risk settings is not a failure of compassion – it is a failure of alignment.

 What remains variable is not the data.
+It is buy-in.

+This is where the patient perspective sharpens the issue.
 Patients are increasingly asking not just “Will this work?” but “Was this necessary?” – especially when toxicity persists, function does not recover, or financial strain follows them into survivorship.

+De-escalation, done well, raises the bar for care.
+It requires explicit conversations about absolute benefit, not relative reassurance.
+It requires shared decision-making that is structured, documented, and revisited – not implied.
 And it requires a shift from “this is what we usually do” to “this is what the evidence supports for you.”

 That is not a softer model of care.
 It is a more accountable one.